agreatfool/BladeSoulTool/README-en_US.md

 ## 6. Known Issues
 * Attach & Weapon replacement functionality not done
 * Origin model cannot use models whose col is not col1
-* Costume database is not complete yet
-* Some attach data is now described in weapon config, and some weapon is described in attach config
-* Hair data are all not collected
-* Some icons of weapon have issue

 ## 7. TODO List
-* Find ways to collect data more correctly
 * Add attach & weapon replacement functionality

 ## 8. Change Log